MatthiasHua/Data-Structure-and-Algorithm/LeetCode/Add Two Numbers.md

 ---

-You are given two `non-empty` linked lists representing two non-negative integers.
-The digits are stored in `reverse order` and each of their nodes contain a single digit.
+You are given two **non-empty** linked lists representing two non-negative integers.
+The digits are stored in **reverse order** and each of their nodes contain a single digit.
 Add the two numbers and return it as a linked list.

 You may assume the two numbers do not contain any leading zero, except the number 0 itself.

-Example
+**Example:**
 ```
 Input: (2 -> 4 -> 3) + (5 -> 6 -> 4)
 Output: 7 -> 0 -> 8